AnujK2901/yt-trans-sum/README.md

 This package returns a `tuple` which has a summary and a dictionary storing some insights about your request.
 Read below for more details.

 ### Installation and Usage
-You can go to your terminal and before you start, make sure that `pip` is installed.
+You can go to your terminal, and before you start, make sure that `pip` is installed.
 Then, simply type:
 ```python
 pip install yt_trans_sum
 ```